-Check your dog for signs of an itch problem
+Let's check your dog for signs of a skin condition

 Dogs scratch, itch and chew but is it the sign of an underlying skin condition that needs treatment?